Allmann Sattler Wappner

 Allmann Sattler Wappner Architekten is a German architecture firm based in Munich.
 Established in 1987, it has existed in its current form since 1993.
 In 1997, Allmann Sattler Wappner Architekten received the German Architecture Award.
-Among many other buildings they had designed the Dornier Museum in Friedrichshafen, the Herz Jesu Church and the Haus der Gegenwart in Munich.
+Among many other buildings they designed the Dornier Museum in Friedrichshafen, the Herz Jesu Church and the Haus der Gegenwart in Munich.
 According to the firm they currently employ 100 members of staff.

 Allmann Sattler Wappner Architekten has received several internationally recognized architecture awards, including the LEAF Award 2004 and the ECOLA Award 2006.

 History

 The architecture firm was established in 1987 by Markus Allmann and Amandus Sattler.
 In 1990, the firm opened up its first office in the Munich area of Neuhausen-Nymphenburg.
 Ludwig Wappner joined the firm as the third partner in 1993.
 In the 1990s, the architecture firm benefited from projects coming out of post-reunification Germany's new federal states.
 Since 2004, Allmann Sattler Wappner Architekten has been a Limited Liability Company.
 After the turn of the millennium, the firm increasingly became involved in urban planning.
 In 2004, Allmann Sattler Wappner Architekten moved into a former piston factory, where the headquarters of the company continued to be.
 Nowadays, a large share of the business consists of tenders and competitions.

-The founding partners of Allmann Sattler Wappner Architekten are also involved in academia: Markus Allmann was Guest Professor at the Peter Behrens School of Architecture of Düsseldorf University of Applied Sciences, and since 2006, he has been professor at the Institute of Conception of Space and Principles of Design at the University of Stuttgart.
-Among other engagements, Amandus Sattler has been Visiting Professor at the Cologne University of Applied Sciences and has given lectures at the Academy of Fine Arts in Munich, and the École Nationale Supérieur d‘Architecture in Nancy.
-Ludwig Wappner was Guest Professor at the Hochschule für Technik in Stuttgart, and since 2010 he is professor for Building Construction and Design at the Institute of Technology in Karlsruhe.
+The founding partners of Allmann Sattler Wappner Architekten are also involved in academia: Markus Allmann was guest professor at the Peter Behrens School of Architecture of Düsseldorf University of Applied Sciences, and since 2006, he has been professor at the Institute of Conception of Space and Principles of Design at the University of Stuttgart.
+Among other engagements, Amandus Sattler has been visiting professor at the Cologne University of Applied Sciences and has given lectures at the Academy of Fine Arts in Munich, and the École Nationale Supérieur d‘Architecture in Nancy.
+Ludwig Wappner was guest professor at the Hochschule für Technik in Stuttgart, and since 2010 he is professor for Building Construction and Design at the Institute of Technology in Karlsruhe.